Lucky Mobile is offering 10GB bonus data for 12 months with specific plans

 These plans also include unlimited Canada-wide calling and international texting, while some of the plans also include unlimited calling to the United States.

 The company’s website says that the bonus data promotion is available for a limited time and that it’s only available online.

-You can learn more about the deal on Lucky Mobile’s website.
-Chatr is offering a similar 10GB bonus data offer.
-You can find all of the best carrier Boxing Day deals here.
+It’s worth noting that Chatr is also offering a similar 10GB bonus data deal.